 \subsection{Results for 2D-to-3D transfer}

-Except for surface and color, Uni-Fusion also supports continuous mapping of other fabricated data.
-Therefore, we implement Uni-Fusion on style-transfer data and saliency data to approach a style- and saliency-transfer on the 3D canvas.
+In addition to surface and color, Uni-Fusion also allows continuous mapping of other fabricated data.
+Therefore, we apply Uni-Fusion to style data and saliency data in order to achieve style and saliency transfer on the 3D canvas.

-In~\cref{fig:style}, we demonstrate artistic painting in 3D canvas.
-We use MSG-Net~\cite{zhang2018multi} to transfer style for each fed frame and use Uni-Fusion to construct the style LIM for the surface style field.
-The test scene is office0 of the Replica dataset from one view angle. $20$ images are used to provide the style and are attached at bottom-left corner correspondingly.
-We see that our Uni-Fusion well-constructs style meshes in the taste of the provided style images.
-For example, with pure style or abstract painting, the 3D ``canvas'' demonstrates a very close style.
-Our favorite style is in the middle of the fourth row, it even produces a high quality 3D sketch painting.
+In~\cref{fig:style}, we present artistic painting on the 3D canvas.
+Each frame undergoes style transfer using MSG-Net~\cite{zhang2018multi}, and Uni-Fusion is used to construct the style LIM for the surface style field.
+The test scene is ``office0'' from the Replica dataset captured from a single custom view. $20$ images are used to provide the style and are attached at lower left corner accordingly.
+Our Uni-Fusion successfully constructs style meshes that closely resemble the taste of the supplied style images.
+For instance, with pure style or abstract painting, the 3D ``canvas'' shows a very similar style.
+Among the style images, with our favorite style, located in the middle of the fourth row, Uni-Fusion produces a high quality 3D sketch painting.

 In~\cref{fig:saliency}, we demonstrate saliency detection in 3D.
 In this figure we select three scenes from ScanNet and two scenes from Replica.
 Similarly, we detect saliency on each frame using InSPyReNet\cite{kim2022revisiting} and construct saliency LIM for surface saliency field.